ajeetraina/awesome-kubernetes-tools/README.md

 # KubeTools Portal

-A web portal for browsing and discovering Kubernetes tools, hosted at [kubetools.ajeetraina.com](https://kubetools.ajeetraina.com).
+A web portal for browsing and discovering Kubernetes tools.

 ## Features